Julia Levy: Career

 Her research led her and her colleagues to participate in the development of photodynamic therapy (PDT) initially for treating cancer but more significantly as the first medical treatment of one of the leading causes of blindness among the elderly, age-related macular degeneration (AMD).
 In 1984, she joined the four founding members at biopharmaceutical company Quadra Logic Technologies (later QLT Inc.).
 The PDT drug Photofrin was approved by the Canadian government for treatment of bladder cancer in 1993.
 Subsequently, it has been approved in the United States and elsewhere for the treatment of several other types of cancer.

 In the mid-1980s she and colleagues discovered the PDT agent, verteporfin, which QLT and its partner CIBA Vision (now Novartis Ophthalmalics) developed as Visudyne, a treatment for AMD.
 Visudyne was approved by the US FDA in 2000 and throughout the world thereafter.
 For ophthalmologists, this therapy added "a technique to their treatment armamentarium for some lesions for which there has been no other proven treatment."

-Initially Levy was Chief Scientific Officer of QLT, but from 1995 to 2001 she served as Chief Executive Officer and President of QLT.
+Initially Levy was Chief Scientific Officer of QLT, and from 1995 to 2001 she was chief executive officer and President of QLT.
 As a result of the success of Visudyne, QLT became one of the 21% of biotechnology companies that were profitable in the year 2000.

 She has expanded her methodology to treat HIV/AIDS, arthritis and age-related macular degeneration.